 It's nearing the time of year your company typically gives raises.

-Before talking with your supervisor about a raise, list your important accomplishments at work, and remember to include actual numbers.
-Bring your list with you so you can refer to it if needed.
+Before speaking with your supervisor about a raise, make a list of your important accomplishments at work (and remember to include specific figures).
+Bring this list with you to the negotiation, so you can refer to it if needed.
 To know what types of accomplishments to list, explore a few examples:

-I worked with another team member to acquire eight new clients last year, and we've acquired three so far this year.
+I worked with another team member to acquire eight new clients last year and three so far this year.

-I headed up the company's fall fundraiser, which brought in $15,000 more than we projected.
+I managed the company's fall fundraiser, which earned $15,000 more than we projected.

 Since I started here two years ago, I've earned three sales awards.

 Rather than making an impromptu visit to your supervisor, ask if you can schedule a meeting to discuss your salary.
-If possible, send an email asking your boss if you can talk.
+If possible, send an email asking your boss if you can set a time to discuss your compensation.
 You can also ask in person, but make sure you're prepared if they say they have time to meet with you on the spot.

 Before you meet with your boss, know what you want to say.
-Outline your key points in writing and practice.
+Outline your key points in writing and practice speaking about them.
 For extra confidence, practice in front of a mirror or ask a friend or loved one to practice with you and role-play the part of your boss.

 To get an idea of what to say, explore this sample script: